discordjs/guide/guide/commando/permissions.md

 # Handling permissions

-Sometimes you may need a user to have a certain permission to use a command, or maybe your bot needs a permission to make the command work.
+Sometimes you may need a user to have a specific permission to use a command, or maybe your bot needs a permission to make the command work.
 Well, Commando makes both of these very simple.

 ## User and client permissions

-First, go grab the command you want to use permissions with.
+First, grab the command that you want to have permissions.

 ```js
 const { Command } = require('discord.js-commando');